 - Fishing line or floral wire

 I left out one important item you will need, and that is where your arrangement will be hanging.
 Luckily we had a chandelier light fixture that was perfect for our arrangement.
-But there are many things you can use to like a ladder, old shallow crates, large brass rings, and the list goes on.
+But there are many things you can use to like a ladder, old shallow crates, large brass rings, large wire wreath frame and the list goes on.
+The important thing is that the floral chandelier hangs where it looks best for your special occasion.
+You may consider keeping the floral chandelier away from direct sunlight if it's particularly warm so you don't have to worry about wilting.

 GET THE LOOK

 Now lay two or three flowers and some greenery on the table then tape them about 3″ down.
+The stems of each flower don't need to be perfectly aligned but they should be relatively close.
 We created some arrangements with roses and the others with daisies and azaleas.
+Whether you use small flowers or large flowers is up to you.
+Or perhaps you want to use a combination of both.
 We added some cuttings of giant liriope to add some additional greenery.

 Next, tie some fishing line around just below the tape on the side of the flowers.
+You could also use a small piece of floral wire.
 Make sure there is plenty of fishing line there to tie the arrangement to the base.
+It might help to pre-cut pieces of fishing line ahead of time.

 Now it is time to step back and look at the whole design.
+In our case the shape of the flowers on display follow the round shape of the chandelier.
+You can create whatever shape you like.
 Look for pieces that are apparently sticking out way past all the others.
+We kept the lengths of greenery about the same length as the flower greenery.

 In our case, we trimmed up some of the eucalyptus from the bottom and a few branches on the top.
+How far the foliage hangs depends on your preference and size of the room.
 But for the most part, we wanted that natural unmanicured look.
+Congratulations, you have a gorgeous statement piece!
+I love how this adds a beautiful splash of color without taking up valuable table space.

 How to hang flowers from a chandelier?